EmilioMuniz/ops-201d2-challenges/README.md

 Learning these languages and how to execute their commands is essential in Computer Operations and Cyber Security.
 This skill set will work as a foundation while I traverse through my career path.
 The fundamental concepts behind these challenges were using scripts to make jobs easier, being well versed in different languages, and embracing automation.

 Conclusion:
 One of my favorite challenges was having to utilize a Variable and a Function in a script.
-Writing a script such as this has real world applications in the workplace allowing you automate simple yet redundant task increasing productivity.
+Writing a script such as this has real world applications in the workplace allowing you automate simple yet redundant tasks increasing productivity.
 At this point I would like to revisit all of my scripts to see if they can be improved.
 I feel this will foster overall growth in my shell scripting skill set.